vidhuc24/Veritarc-AI/README.md

 # 🔍 Veritarc AI - Evidence Validator
 ## AI-Powered Verification for Audit, Risk & Compliance

+Refer to all the rules files from cursor /rules folder

 ### 🎯 Bootcamp Final Challenge Submission

 This project will address the bootcamp challenge requirements through 7 comprehensive tasks, building an end-to-end AI application for audit evidence validation.